haberdashPI/german_track/_research/plans.md

   is decoding of the male target target better for the object vs. test condition?

+  does the "test" condition vary in the focus of the source?
-  do we see a shift across large time slices in the winning trained decoder (male, fem1, fem2) that is more pronounced for the test vs. object condition
+    - to ask this: do we see a shift across large time slices in the winning trained decoder (male, fem1, fem2) that is more pronounced for the test vs. object condition

   wait... how does the correct response work into this? look at the behavior data, and rethink this issue